ubiubi18/IIP-demurrage/README.md

 Adoption Hurdles: Any significant change in a cryptocurrency's economic model can lead to initial resistance or confusion among the community.
 There's a risk that some stakeholders might not understand or agree with the demurrage concept, potentially leading to debates or disagreements.

+problematic for liquidity providers / exchanges: only unstaked coins can provide liquidity to pancakeswap, but with a demurrage tax the wrapped idna would depeg from layer 1. this would require good communication and code of conduct for the centralised bridge between idenanetwork and bsc.
+Maybe introducing a "virtual identity" allowing to stake the bridge funds could mitigate that problem, but that would require another IIP.

 Short-Term Price Fluctuations: The announcement and subsequent implementation of such a proposal could lead to short-term price volatility as the market reacts and adjusts to the new economic model.

 Technical Implementation Risks: Introducing a new tax mechanism requires changes to the underlying protocol.
 There's always a risk of bugs or unforeseen technical challenges when implementing such changes, which could impact network stability.